 In cases where additional assistance is required to meet lender or program underwriting requirements, the City may increase assistance to a maximum of $10,000 or 10% of the purchase price, whichever is less, in order to fill a financing gap.

 Buyer(s) must have an average combined credit score not less than 600 (subject to change).
 Completion of MoneySmart or other approved class may be accepted for scores lower than the required minimum.

 Buyer(s) cannot have more than $15,000 in readily available resources.

 Houses purchased under this program must be located within the Columbia city limits.
 Applicants must avoid flood plains to qualify.

 The property can be a single or a multi-family (condominium) dwelling--click here for maximum allowable purchase prices.
 City staff must inspect the entire property to determine that it meets the City’s property maintenance code.
 All deficiencies must be corrected prior to homeownership assistance funds being provided.

-Prior to receiving city funds, the buyer is required to sign a Deed of Trust, Promissory Note, and Borrower’s Agreement to prevent the leasing, subleasing or selling of their home for a minimum of five years.
+Prior to receiving city funds, the buyer is required to sign a Deed of Trust, Promissory Note, and Borrower’s Agreement to prevent the leasing, subleasing or selling of their home for a minimum of ten years.
 The Deed of Trust will be recorded at the Boone County Recorder’s Office.
 Funds provided for down payment and closing cost assistance shall be repaid on a prorated basis if the property is sold or ceases to be owner-occupied before the end of the affordability period.